hpcleuven/VscDocumentation/source/software/singularity.rst

 .. warning::

-   Since Singularity images can be very large, build your image in a directory where you have sufficient quota, e.g., ``$VSC_DATA``.
+   Since Singularity images can be very large, transfer your image to a directory where you have sufficient quota, e.g., ``$VSC_DATA``.